-Dr. Erik Fritsvold to speak about the nationally ranked M.S. in Law Enforcement Leadership in online webinar Oct.
+Dr. Erik Fritsvold to Speak About the Nationally Ranked M.S. in Law Enforcement Leadership in Online Webinar Oct.
 26

-SAN DIEGO, Calif., — The nationally ranked M.S. in Law Enforcement & Public Safety Leadership program (MS-LEPSL) at University of San Diego is hosting a free online information session on Tuesday, October 26 at 11 am PDT.
+SAN DIEGO, Calif.
+(October 22, 2021) — The nationally ranked M.S. in Law Enforcement & Public Safety Leadership program (MS-LEPSL) at University of San Diego is hosting a free online information session on Tuesday, October 26 at 11 am PDT.
 The session is ideal for any law enforcement professional who looking for ways to refine their leadership skills, prepare for promotion, and/or lead change in their department and community.

 Erik Fritsvold, Ph.D., founding faculty member and academic director of the MS-LEPSL program will be the featured speaker for the event.
 He’ll be joined by current student and Los Angeles Police Department Det.
 Sgt.
 Marco Evans.